atomone-hub/genesis/README.md

 In short, the goal is nothing more than to create timeless code, even knowing that in the end even AtomOne will be phased out, but never forgotten; the template will have split into a million different forks and conquered the world.
 AtomOne Eschatology will be well documented and planned, for a time when nobody was around for these early beginnings.

+## AtomOne Technical Steering Committee

+The AtomOne Technical Steering Committee (TSC) is a self-mutating organization that is tasked with overseeing the development of the necessary software.
+It is represented by ...

+XXX AIB, the only thing it can do is invite people; manage the invites.

+XXX Do-ocracy; whoever *wants* to make these softwares.

+XXX Review process:
+[Proposal: AIB:NO,]

+XXX Decentralists: On self-organization and funding...

+XXX 3 year term, after 3 years must demonstrate; or otherwise removed.

+XXX

 ----------------------------------------
 # FAQ

 ## AtomOne vs Gaia
 AtomOne is designed as an alternative fork of Gaia with a distinct focus on minimalism in its ICS & Token IBC hub.
 This results in a leaner, more efficient architecture.
 In terms of governance, AtomOne introduces a higher consensus threshold (Constitutional Majority) and emphasizes decentralized decision-making.
+In terms of software, AtomOne will start as a fork of "cosmoshub4".

 ## AtomOne vs Gno.land
 Gno.land will be a hub for GnoVM based smart contracts.
 It may benefit from ICS1.5 in the future, but we will first offer GnoVM scaling on the AtomOne ICS economic zone.
-Gno.land will not connect to Gaia except indirectly through AtomOne, or its minimal successor.
+Gno.land will not connect to Gaia and other external chains for the purpose of token pegging except indirectly through AtomOne, or its minimal successor (how a hub is meant to be used).

-## AtomOne & Tendermint2

-NewTendermint, LLC will lead Tendermint2 development, and AIB, Inc will contribute by building its own engineering team within AIB, Inc that will transition into long term co-maintainers of AtomOne, and co-members of gno.land.

-AtomOne is a collaborative project that includes many members including AIB Inc and NewTendermint, LLC.
-Any rights to the brand of AtomOne that NewTendermint might have (or not have) is donated to the sovereignty of the AtomOne hub, or managed by AIB Inc on behalf of the hub.
+Gno.land will run its own separate validator set but the Gno VM will be made available for hosting on AtomOne ICS and its successors.

 ----------------------------------------
 # TODO